dingwoai/Multi-Task-Learning/README.md

-# Multi-Task-Learning
+# Multi-Task-Deep-Learning
-**A list of papers, codes and applications on multi-task learning.
+**A list of papers, codes and applications on multi-task deep learning.
 Comments and contributions are welcomed!**

 And it's updating...